kivikakk/daintree/README.md

 MIT.

-Some included code is GPL-2+ or GPL-2.0+ -- copyright notices retained and sources noted where so.
+Some included binaries are GPL-2+ or GPL-2.0+ -- copyright notices retained and sources noted where so.

 The [`roms/`](roms/) directory contains an arm64 build of